Please confirm travel times etc through sources given

 Rede-Expressos also stops in Cercal, Odemira, São Teotónio and

 Odeceixe.
-There is also a bus across country between Sines and
+On weekdays, there is also a bus across country between

 There is no bus station as such.
 Coaches and buses start and end